istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **Design**

-- [ ] Design doc has been approved
+- [ ] Design doc has been approved by relevant WG leads

 **Config**